 Learn how to make these crispy chocolate chip cookies using my secret baking trick.
-Snappy and delicious, frost them with fudge or fill them with a creamy delight, both recipes are included!
-Perfect for those eating vegan, vegetarian, dairy-free and gluten-free.
+Double chocolate and snappy and delicious, frost them with fudge or fill them with a creamy delight, both recipes are included!
+They are also perfect for those eating vegan, vegetarian, dairy-free and gluten-free.

-Learn how to make these crispy chocolate chip cookies so snappy and thin.
+Learn how to make these vegan crispy chocolate chip cookies so snappy and thin.

 It took me a lot of experimenting to get this crispy chocolate chip cookie to where I wanted it.
 I wanted a cookie, and I wanted it to be snappy and thin, and chocolate.
 Of course chocolate.